 ACM Digital Library moves to new platform

-The ACM Digital Library will be moving to a new platform January 2020, replacing the current platform at the current URL.
+The ACM Digital Library will be moving to a new platform on Sunday, December 29, 2019, replacing the current platform at the current URL.
 The new platform is a vast improvement, visually and functionally, over the current platform.
 It is also completely mobile responsive, conforming to the user’s mobile device.

 Users can try out the new platform by clicking the next ACM DL link on the current platform.